osama54/Fortinet/Fortimail.md

 ### Notification Profile
 #### We can apply this on any action, like to notify the receipent or receiver user that the email is rejected.

+---

+### Email Archiving
+#### Process of capturing, indexing, and securely storing copy of inbound, outbound, and internal emails passing through FortiMail system.

+### Why use FortiMail Archiving?
+#### 1. Compliance & Legal : Proof of communication history.
+#### 2. Forensics : Track phishing/Malware spread.
+#### 3. Storage Optimization : Reduce Primary mail server load.
+#### 4. Tamper-proof : Archived messages are immutable.

+### Fortimail Support two types of archiving:
+##### 1. Archiving Using Acton Profiles (Antispam, Content, Antivirius)
+##### 2. Selective Archiving (Based on policy, archive on what matches policy to save the storage)

+### Use case scenario: Using Dictionary profiles, which are supported by both antispam and content profiles, to monitor and archive emails that contain speceific words or phrases.

+---
+---
+---
+---
+---